hexanal/fredmercy-blog/LOG.md

 - I think it's where I am at, maybe... to try something that's mainstream, maintained
 - looks like it works very similarly to my solution

+- or maybe just swap HandlebarsJS for Nunjucks, which seems way more extendable?

 ## future...

+* check out source code for a few projects, just to get a feel of how motherfuckers out there handle that stuff?

+* modal z-index management
+    - keep track of which are open
+    - latest is highest
+    - gotta learn about "heap/stack" programming structures

 * try editing markdown in browser with http://coolwanglu.github.io/vim.js/emterpreter/vim.html
     - with preview